RBGKew/bioinfo-utils/docs/sftp.md

 or via a sftp client such as FileZilla or sftp on the command line:

-	host: sftp.kew.org
+	Host: sftp.kew.org
-	user: anonymous
+	User: anonymous
-	pass:
+	Pass:
-    port: 22
+    Port: 22

 ### Contributing to the public SFTP

 If you'd like to host data on the public please contact [Eduardo Toledo](e.toledo@kew.org), [Matthew Clarke](m.clarke@kew.org) or  [Reinis Rozkalns](r.rozkalns@kew.org)

-The setup is very similar to the one described below for the Private SFTP.
+The setup is similar to the one described below for the Private SFTP.

 ## Private SFTP